aeserran/Twitter-Python-LEMI-1481881775100/README.md

       return json.dumps({"contentItems": contentItems})
 ```

 Once the format is appropriate, we send an http post request to Watson service with the tweets as JSON body.
+Retuned result is what we return from the `analyze` end point.
+For more information about the Watson Personality Insights Service please see the [documentation] (https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/personality-insights.html).

 ```Python
 jsonContentItems = self.tweetsToContentItem(tweets)